Students Committee

 Biography to follow.

-Member of the Professional Nursing Committee and ex-officio member of the Students Committee
+Member of the Professional Nursing Committee and ex-officio member of the Students Committee, January 2026 - December 2027

-Become a Student Ambassador, attend RCN Congress or stand for election on the RCN Students' Committee.
+Become an RCN Student Ambassador, attend Congress or stand for election on the Students' Committee.

-If you are a student member and have any questions about getting more involved with the RCN we’d love to hear from you.
-Email us at:
+If you're a student member with questions about getting more involved, we’d love to hear from you.

 Join the RCN today